Mssjim/discord-server-mirror/README.md

 >    "word3"
 >]
 >```

+## FAQ
+**Q: How can I get the channel id?**
+> A: Right-click on the channel and click "Copy ID".

+**Q: How can I get the account token?**
+> A: You can get the token by pressing `Ctrl + Shift + I` in Discord, going to the "Network" tab, filter by "Fetch/XHR" and click on any successful request.
+The token will be in the "Request Headers" at the "Authorization" field.

+**Q: Nothing happens when I run the script.**
+> A: Make sure you have the correct permissions on both servers and the correct channel ids in the settings.json file.
+Also remember that the bot will not mirror messages from itself or other bots.

+**Q: How can I run the script in the background?**
+> A: You can use a process manager like PM2 to run the script in the background.

+### Another questions?
+Feel free to open an issue.

 ## Contributing - bug fixes
 Contributions are welcome!
 Please feel free to open an issue or submit a pull request, for bug fixes or new features.